 "A Changing World of Work": Leseverstehen im Englisch-Unterricht

-Dieser Fachartikel beleuchtet das Thema "A Changing World of Work" und richtet sich speziell an Englisch-Lehrkräfte der Oberstufe und ihre Schülerinnen und Schüler in Grund- und Leistungskurs.
+Dieser Fachartikel beleuchtet das Thema "A Changing World of Work" und richtet sich speziell an Englisch-Lehrkräfte der Oberstufe und ihre Schülerinnen und Schüler in Grund- und Leistungskurs auf Sprachniveau B1/B2.
 Thematisch setzt er sich mit aktuellen Entwicklungen in der Arbeitswelt, dem Einfluss von Technologie und den Veränderungen im Arbeitsumfeld auseinander.
 Er eignet sich als Fortbildungsmaterial für Englisch-Lehrkräfte oder als Text- und Leseverstehen im Englisch-Unterricht der Sekundarstufe II.

 Fachartikel